yorickeu/course-dbt/week2_README.md

 For the last mart I needed to do more processing, so I decided to split this into a intermediate model:
 - int_user_repeat_orders

 I could probably add many more intermediate tables, and them dimension and marts.
-Do you have any suggestions?
+I intend to do this for next week.
+Do you have any suggestions for intermediate models or marts?

 ### 5. Use the dbt docs to visualize your model DAGs to ensure the model layers make sense